March 18, 2026

 The follow-up period after a webinar is the highest-intent window you will ever have with a prospect.
 They have spent 60–90 minutes with you.
 They know your methodology.
 They are thinking about whether your services fit their needs.
 The agency that follows up fastest and most personally in this window wins the most clients.

 Ciela AI makes the post-webinar nurture sequence systematic.
-After a webinar, Ciela helps you identify which attendees are continuing to engage with your LinkedIn content, suggests personalized follow-up messages based on each prospect's profile and engagement history, and ensures no warm lead goes uncontacted in the critical days after the event.
+After a webinar, Ciela helps you identify which attendees are continuing to engage with your LinkedIn content, suggests personalised follow-up messages based on each prospect's profile and engagement history, and ensures no warm lead goes uncontacted in the critical days after the event.
+The result is a follow-up operation that runs at a level of personalisation that would otherwise require a dedicated SDR.

 Building a Monthly Webinar Machine